tdewin/best-practices-guide/resource_planning/tape_support.md

         tape systems together and to failover to another tape library in case one library goes offline.

-- 	**GFS Tape media pools** are as well created by the user and can be used to store weekly, monthly, quarterly and yearly backups on tape.
+- 	**GFS media pools** are used to store weekly, monthly, quarterly and yearly backups on tape.
     -   You can create as many GFS tape pools as needed.

     -   Media can be assigned to a pool manually, or configured to be